From Little Acorns, Mighty Oaks Grow

 Communication and Language |

-Our Learning Objectives for the children in their Communication and Language work during Autumn 1 are:
+Our Learning Objectives for the children in their Communication and Language work during the Summer Term are: To listen attentively in a range of situations and respond appropriately |

 |